Topic

 Template-driven pages

 Not every page on a website corresponds to a content file.
 Homepages, search pages, and 404 pages are often driven entirely by a template, sometimes pulling in items from other sections of the site.
-The createPage(_:using:) method lets you render these pages without needing a markdown file or Item.
+The createPage(_:using:) method lets you render these pages without needing a Markdown file.

 try await Saga(input: "content", output: "deploy")